Your browser is unsupported

 Book chapters

-López-García, D. (forthcoming) Desigualdades en el viaje al trabajo en la Zona Metropolitana de la Ciudad de México.
+López-García, D. (2023) Desigualdades en el viaje al trabajo en la Zona Metropolitana de la Ciudad de México [Inequalities in the journey to work in Mexico City].
 In Martha Schteingart, Clara Salazar, and Jaime Sobrino (Eds.), Desigualdades Territoriales: Miradas Cruzadas.
 México: El Colegio de México.

 López-García, D. (2022) Building Inequality: Infrastructure and Intra-Urban Inequality in the Capitalist City.
 In Deljana Iossifova, Yahya Gamal and Alexandros Gasparatos (Eds.), Urban Infrastructuring: reconfigurations, transformations, and sustainability in the Global South.
 Singapore: Springer Nature.